GPS tracking - user manual

 Swipe from left to right to assign the track category if needed (Business, Personal, etc).

-Swipe from right to left to move track to another trip or attach/pin it to the main map.
+Swipe from right to left to move the track to another trip or attach/pin it to the main map.

 Tap on a track row to see the detailed track view: